 Synthetic materials also have the advantage of not requiring a second procedure to harvest bone, reducing risk and pain.
 Each bone grafting option has its own risks and benefits.
-Dr. Comiskey will determine which type of bone graft material best suited to your particular needs.
+Dr. Comiskey will determine which type of bone graft material is best suited to your particular needs.

 Are You Ready to Smile With Confidence Again?

 Contact us with any questions or to schedule an appointment to reclaim your smile today!